Skip to main content

 Published 15 March 2026

 The first half is the cost of getting there.
-Recruiting a senior engineer in 2026 takes four to five months on average: thirty to sixty days to source the funnel, sixty days of interviewing, thirty days for the offer-to-start gap, and an extra two weeks of internal coordination you didn't budget for.
+Recruiting a senior developer in 2026 takes four to five months on average: thirty to sixty days to source the funnel, sixty days of interviewing, thirty days for the offer-to-start gap, and an extra two weeks of internal coordination you didn't budget for.
 Add headhunter fees at fifteen to twenty-five percent of first-year compensation and you're looking at €15,000 to €25,000 in recruiting cost before the first commit.

 The fully-loaded six-month number

-Stacklane's subscription replaces the recruiting cost with zero, the three-month sourcing window with same-day start, and the ramp-up tax with a senior team that is already a team.
-For €6,000 to €8,000 per month, you get capacity equivalent to two senior engineers, shipping daily, with no recruiting fees and no severance risk if your roadmap shifts.
+An AI-native build partner like Stacklane replaces the recruiting cost with zero, the three-month sourcing window with a team that starts on day one, and the ramp-up tax with senior developers who already work together.
+You get senior capacity without recruiting fees and without severance risk if your roadmap shifts.

 When hiring is still the right call